damiankorcz/Alternative-Checkboxes-Reference-Set/Usage Guide.md

 ```css
 --icon-mask-image: url("data:image/svg+xml;base64,PHN2Z...");
 ```
 Only used when `--icon-method: mask;` is set.
 Used to input the Base64 embedded icon.
+The Reference Set makes use of the [Lucide](https://lucide.dev/) icon set (same icon set as the Obsidian UI).
+You can use other Base64 embedded SVG icons here.
+For converting other SVG icons, you can use this: https://yoksel.github.io/url-encoder/
 **CSS Reference:** https://developer.mozilla.org/en-US/docs/Web/CSS/mask-image

 ---